Bogdanp/personal-website/content/post/racket-generators.md

-`call/cc` captures the current continuation and passes it to another function -- in this case the lambda we created -- and, as mentioned above, when the continuation, `k`, is applied the program will jump to the spot that `call/cc` was itself applied at, effectively replacing it with the value passed into the continuation.
+`call/cc` captures the current continuation and passes it to another function -- in this case the lambda we created -- and, as mentioned above, when the continuation, `k`, is applied the program will jump to the spot that `call/cc` was itself applied at, effectively "return"ing from it with the value passed into the continuation.

 So the above program: